HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/portal_search/administer_portal_search/srt_srch_admin_id.md

     4. Edit the **SearchAdminUser** alias.

-    5. Update the user ID and/or password to match your HCL DX administrator information.
+    5. Update the user ID and/or password to match your HCL Digital Experience (DX) administrator information.

 2. To make sure that the changed administrator user ID takes effect, use one of the following two options: